Mae Klong: Environment

 The Mae Klong river basin has a tropical savanna climate, and is subject to two major thermal systems, the southwest and the northeast monsoons.
 The southwest monsoon brings moisture up from the Indian Ocean beginning in May and climaxing with heavy rains in September and October.
 These heavy rains are supplemented by cyclones out of the South China Sea during the same two months.
 The rising of the winds of the northeast monsoon bring an end to this rainfall.
 Almost 80% of the annual rainfall in the basin occurs in the half-year from May to October.
 Total annual rainfall ranges from 1000 mm on the coast to 2400 mm at the higher elevations.
 Temperatures in the basin range from lows of 18 °C to highs of 38 °C.

 Giant freshwater stingrays inhabit the river.
-A sudden die-off of forty-five of these rays in September 2016 threaten them with local extinction.
+A sudden die-off of forty-five of these rays in September 2016 threatened them with local extinction.
 Authorities have suspected that pollution was the cause of the die-off.
 It was later attributed to molasses waste water which leaked from a sugar/ethanol factory in Ban Pong District of Ratchaburi Province on 30 September that continued until 7 October.
 High levels of free ammonia killed the animals.
-The waste water has been reused by farms and not discharged into the environment.
 The Pollution Control Department will sue Rajburi Ethanol Co for allowing molasses wastewater to leak.